 Managing information within BU: self-isolation and positive Covid-19 test results

-If you need to self-isolate under the terms of the government guidance you should contact your line manager to explain the position and make arrangements to work remotely.
-We will support you in complying with self-isolation requirements.
+If you self-isolating under the terms of the government guidance you should contact your line manager to explain the position and make arrangements to work remotely.
+We will support you in following government guidance.
 Further information and guidance on self-isolation and/or quarantine can be found on the staff intranet.

-If you test positive for Covid-19 and you were at work on BU premises at any point from two days before you started showing symptoms until seven days after you showed symptoms, we would ask you to let us know by emailing email@example.com.
+If you test positive for Covid-19, we would ask you to let us know by emailing [email protected].
 This mailbox can only be accessed by a limited number of staff, who will keep your information strictly confidential.
 We will use this information to identify any steps we should take to help ensure a safe environment for staff and students.
 These might include additional cleaning, further risk assessment of particular activities and notifying staff and/or students that they have been in contact with someone who has tested positive.
 We will not disclose your name to others at BU as the person who has tested positive.

-If you tell us that you have received a positive Covid-19 test, we will not disclose information about your Covid-19 status to any external organisation unless required by law or guidance, such as if we receive a request from NHS Test and Trace or public health authorities for information required to perform their public health and safety roles (see section above).
-It is for individuals to provide this information to NHS Test and Trace as required under the government guidance, and we will not routinely do so.
-We will, however, use this information within BU on a confidential basis for the purposes of managing risks to the health and safety of staff and students.
+If you tell us that you have received a positive Covid-19 test, we will not disclose information about your Covid-19 status to any external organisation unless required by law or guidance, we will, however, use this information within BU on a confidential basis for the purposes of managing risks to the health and safety of staff and students.

 We will use data we hold about dates and times when you were at work on BU premises to decide whether we need to contact you to tell you that you may have been in contact with someone who has tested positive for Covid-19.